Jennifer Lawrence’s Nude Photos: Man Who Leaked Star’s Private Photos Sentenced To Prison

 “Just because I’m a public figure, just because I’m an actress, does not mean that I asked for this,” she added.
 “It does not mean that it comes with the territory.
 It’s my body, and it should be my choice, and the fact that it is not my choice is absolutely disgusting.”

 Jennifer Lawrence’s nude photos are still out there somewhere, along with other countless victim’s known or unknown, because nothing is truly ever erased from the internet.
-All because of one man who felt entitled to not only leer into the private lives of women he didn’t know, and who didn’t bother to secure the photos that he stole from being accessed by third parties.
+All because of one man who felt entitled to not only invade the private lives of women he didn’t know, but he didn’t bother to secure the photos that he stole from being accessed by third parties.
 (There’s no evidence that Ed is the person who sold or distributed the photos.)

 According to Ed’s attorney, Majeryzk is not a monster.
-In an attempt to humanize his client, Thomas Needham claimed that Ed had been suffering from depression and had used pornography, and these photographs to cope.
-He also claimed that Ed has been “deeply affected” by the backlash of his actions.
+In an attempt to humanize his client, Thomas Needham claimed that Ed had been suffering from depression and had used pornography and these photographs to cope.
+He also claimed that Ed has been “deeply affected” by the backlash to his actions.

 Hopefully, Ed Majeryzk’s sentencing, though somewhat lenient, will discourage behavior from other would-be hackers and copycats from around the world.